mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

 <p class="blog-description">1584 out of 1589 answered.</p>

 The results are not very different from last year, aside from a slight increase of respondents saying yes.
-The majority of respondents don’t use any paid libraries, but those who do are mostly using MUI X, which is great news.
+The majority of respondents don't use any paid libraries, but those who do are mostly using MUI X, which is great news.

 ### How can we improve the Data Grid for you?